baens/blog.baens.net/content/posts/add-tests-to-jaxrs-setup.md

 date: 2018-03-26
 ---

-I have a [blog post]() about setting up a JAX-RS with Kotlin and one thing I neglected to add was how to test.
+I have a [blog post]() about setting up a JAX-RS with Kotlin and one thing I neglected to show was how to test.
 So, let's go back and fix this.
 For this, I will be using JUnit 5 for the test runner, AssertJ as the assertion library, and Mockito as the mocking framework.

-Let's go over quickly what tests I've found valuable as I created JAX-RS services.
+Let's go over quickly what tests I've found valuable as I've created JAX-RS services.
 Well, in reality, there's only two: one that exercises the HTTP interface (so, "integration test") and one that tests the class and methods in isolation (so, "unit tests").
 While I am avoiding the common words here, I have found it more valuable to tell what parts of the system I am trying to put under test.
-For my JAX-RS services, have a test that simulates a HTTP test is very valuable, as well as the expected testing at the method level with everything else in isolation.
+For my JAX-RS services, have a test that simulates a HTTP test is very valuable, as well as the testing at the method level with everything else in isolation.

 Using the example app I have created, we will set up all the necessary tooling and build chain to execute these tests.
 Then we will explore the two types of testing and the different components to each test.